 ManageEngine ServiceDesk Plus A web based help desk tool meant for IT services pros.
 You can automatically generate a ticket in ServiceDesk Plus by integrating it with ManageEngine OpManager.
 With this duo in action, you can free up your critical resources to take up larger and strategic projects leaving behind network monitoring related problems to juniors.

 To achieve the goal of optimal network performance 24/7 you should continuously measure key parameters through reports.
 Questions such as how many service outages happened in the past 90 days, how many times did the exchange server crash in the past 6 months, what is the % of network availability in the past 1 month, how many failures happened in the peak hours in the last 3 months etc., help IT Managers to identify the trend and plan for optimization.

 ManageEngine OpManager helps IT Managers to generate numerous reports for different time periods.
 The server availability report for a month, the utilization pattern on Atlanta office for the past 6 months, the availability report on Texas office for the past 3 months etc.

 To manage your network you must first monitor it.
 Network monitoring is key to ensuring high availability of your networks and applications.
 A comprehensive network monitoring software such as ManageEngine OpManager could save you from network outages and help saving lot of IT dollars.

-OpManager offers a Free Edition which manages a maximum of 10 network devices.
+OpManager, the comprehensive network management system offers a Free Edition which manages a maximum of 10 network devices.
 For bigger organizations there is a 30-day Trial Edition to try.
 No license required.
 Visit http://www.opmanager.com to download the Free or Trial Edition.
-OpManager starts at $995*
+OpManager starts at $715*

-For more details on ManageEngine OpManager visit http://www.opmanager.com and to understand how it can help you manage your network, systems, and applications seamlessly, please contact email@example.com.
+For more details on ManageEngine OpManager visit http://www.opmanager.com and to understand how it can help you manage your network, systems, and applications seamlessly, please contact .